How to professionally write an apology email

 How to structure an apology email

 Apologizing in an email can take multiple forms depending on the severity of the mistake and how much of an inconvenience was caused.
-To set your apology email up for success, it needs to have these elements:
+To set up your apology email for success, it needs to have these elements:

-1. Start on a positive note: Begin and your apology email with a positive and professional tone.
+1. Start on a positive note: Begin your apology email with a positive and professional tone.
 This will ensure it is received by the recipient in a positive way.
 All defensive and negative language should be avoided.

 2. Sincerity is key: Your apology should be clearly stated in your email.
 Make sure your apology is coming from the heart and a place of sincerity.